pgunn78/PI-in-the-Sky/README.md

 <img src="https://github.com/pgunn78/PI-in-the-Sky/blob/master/Test%201.jpg" width="500" height="500"> <img src="https://github.com/pgunn78/PI-in-the-Sky/blob/master/Redesigned%20mounts.PNG" width="250" height="500">

 ### Solution
 to fix this we thickened the supports and added fillets to them within the solidworks design to both arrest movement horizontaly and verticaly.
 Additionally we widened the holes where the rubberbands were secured for ease of construction in the future.
+To fix the threading issues we lowered the Tolerance between the threads but printing larger threads or more would have required a reprint of the main capsule.